ParentSquare/faulty/README.md

 cached value.

 If the cache query results in a miss, then faulty operates as normal.
-In the code above, the block will be executed.
+In the code above, if the circuit is closed, the block will be executed.
 If the block succeeds, the cache is refreshed.
 If the block fails, the default of `[]` will be returned.

 ## Fault Tolerance